Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Simulations

-Figure \ref{sgs_fig:cohort_lasso}(b)(i) shows the same setting as described before, but SGS sampling was based on surrogate Z2 rather than Z1.
-Even though surrogates Z1 and Z2 had the same discrimination for the outcome (AUC = 0.675), Z2 was a worse variable for stratified sampling purposes.
-For a validation AUC of 0.85, using surrogate Z2 based on the SGS 1:1 and SGS 3:1 allocations required n=2500 (83\% of SRS cost) and n=2000 (67\% of SRS cost) respectively.
-Such differences may be attributed to the lower specificity of surrogate Z2 compared to Z1, resulting in overall lower sample prevalence and therefore reduced benefit for learning.
-Similar results on SGS design benefit and surrogate specificity were observed for the cohort having 10\% outcome prevalence (Figures \ref{sgs_fig:cohort_lasso}(a)(ii) and \ref{sgs_fig:cohort_lasso}(b)(ii)), but SGS design benefit over SRS was less pronounced due to a less rare outcome.
-To achieve a validation AUC of 0.85 with lasso regression, using SRS required an abstraction sample size of n=1000 while using SGS 1:1 sampling based on surrogate Z1 and Z2 required n=700 and n=900 respectively, compared to sample size savings of 50\% and 83\% respectively for the 5\% outcome scenario.\\
+Figure \ref{sgs_fig:cohort_lasso} illustrates simulation results when modeling with logistic lasso regression.
+First, consider the cohort with 5\% outcome prevalence and SGS sampling using surrogate Z1 (Figure \ref{sgs_fig:cohort_lasso}(a)(i)), where in order to achieve a validation AUC of 0.85 (94\% of the maximum AUC of 0.90), using SRS required an abstraction sample size of n=3000, while using SGS 1:1 required n=1500 (50\% of SRS cost) and SGS 3:1 required n=1000 (33\% of SRS cost).
+The impact of ROS on learning is inconsistent, where such case replication sometimes resulted in worse generalizable discrimination compared to no replication (SRS).
+Similar patterns were observed for SGS sampling with surrogate Z2 (Figure \ref{sgs_fig:cohort_lasso}(b)(i)).
+Even though surrogates Z1 and Z2 had the same discrimination for the outcome (AUC = 0.675), Z2 had lower specificity and was a weaker variable for stratified sampling purposes.
+To achieve a validation AUC of 0.85, using SGS 1:1 and SGS 3:1 allocations required n=2500 (83\% of SRS cost) and n=2000 (67\% of SRS cost) respectively.
+Similar results were observed for the 10\% outcome prevalence cohort (Figures \ref{sgs_fig:cohort_lasso}(a)(ii) and \ref{sgs_fig:cohort_lasso}(b)(ii)), but SGS design benefit over SRS was less pronounced due to a less rare outcome.\\